Murder in the Air (film): Plot

-Agent Saxby (John Litel), the head of the Secret Service in the U.S. Treasury Department, assigns agent Lieutenant "Brass" Bancroft (Ronald Reagan) to impersonate a deceased spy Steve Swenko.
-Gabby Watters (Eddie Foy, Jr.), Brass's assistant, finds a letter in the dead spy's shoe, addressed to Joe Garvey (James Stephenson), the leader of a group being investigated by the Rice Committee on Unamerican Activities.
+Agent Saxby (John Litel), the head of the Secret Service in the U.S. Treasury Department, assigns agent Lieutenant "Brass" Bancroft (Ronald Reagan) to impersonate deceased spy Steve Swenko.
+Gabby Watters (Eddie Foy, Jr.), Brass's assistant, finds a letter in the dead spy's shoe, addressed to Joe Garvey (James Stephenson), the leader of a group being investigated by the House Un-American Activities Committee.

 Swenko's wife, Hilda Riker (Lya Lys) finds out her husband is dead and recognizes Bancroft as an imposter.
 Before she can alert Garvey that there is a federal agent about, Gabby, posing as a taxi driver, follows Brass to Hilda's apartment and comes to his rescue.

-An unwitting Garvey assigns Bancroft to board the U.S. Navy dirigible U.S.S.
-Mason on which an "Inertia Projector," a death-ray/laser gun, is mounted.
-Once aboard, Bancroft is to contact Rumford (Victor Zimmerman), a spy posing as an assistant to Dr. Finchley (Robert Warwick), a member of the League of Nations.
+An unwitting Garvey assigns Bancroft to board the U.S. Navy dirigible USS Mason, which carries the newly invented "Inertia Projector", a sort of death-ray that can shut off an engine.
+Once aboard, Bancroft is to contact Garvey's henchman Rumford (Victor Zimmerman).
+Rumford is posing as an assistant to Dr. Finchley (Robert Warwick), a scientist working for the League of Nations, who invented the projector.

-While he steals the plans for the inertia projector, Rumford orders Bancroft to destroy the dirigible but Garvey and Rumford learn Bancroft is a government agent.
-When the dirigible crashes during a storm, Rumford steals the plans and leaves the unconscious Bancroft to die in the crash.
+While he steals the plans for the inertia projector, Rumford orders Bancroft to destroy the dirigible, but Garvey and Rumford learn Bancroft is a government agent.
+When the dirigible crashes during a storm, Rumford takes the plans and leaves the unconscious Bancroft to die in the crash.